Atomic, Molecular, and Optical

 Areas of ResearchAtomic and Molecular Physics

 We control the properties of light and use it to manipulate matter on length scales ranging from individual molecules, through nano- and micro-particles (including cells), up to the macroscopic level.
-Areas of interest include coherent control of light (Seideman), non-linear optics, excitonics, and plasmonics, (Kumar, Ketterson, Shahriar), non-classical states of light (Kumar), and biophotonics (Ketterson, Jacobsen).
+Areas of interest include coherent control of light (Seideman), non-linear optics, excitonics, and plasmonics, (Kumar, Ketterson, Shahriar), non-classical states of light (Kumar), quantum opto-mechanics (Geraci), ultra-sensitive force detection and experimental gravitation (Geraci), and biophotonics (Ketterson, Jacobsen).

 Quantum Computing and Cryptography

 We address fundamental and applied questions concerning utilization of quantum-mechanical properties of light and matter in the field of information processing.
-Our research includes investigation of photon entanglement over fiber networks (Kumar), quantum computing in atom traps (Shahriar), and quantum communication theory (Yuen).
+Our research includes investigation of photon entanglement over fiber networks (Kumar), and quantum computing in atom traps (Shahriar).

 Chris Jacobsen [Jacobsen Research Group]